annaritz/CREU-szgene-predictor/README.md

 ## GIANT Network
 The GIANT networks are tissue specific functional interactomes built from a naive bayes classifier.
 The classifier uses protein interaction, expression, and coexpression data to determine the probability that a tissue specific functional interaction occurs between 2 genes.

+The HumanBase (GIANT) brain-specific network can be downloaded from: http://hb.flatironinstitute.org/download or http://giant-v2.princeton.edu

 ## Cell Motility Positive Set